-Being involved in a motorcycle accident can have a major impact on your life.
+Being in a motorcycle accident can have a major impact on your life.
 Apart from the short-term injuries sustained, there can be ongoing physical, psychological or physiological consequences which can cause longer-term problems.
 These consequences may limit your ability to work, which could have far-reaching implications for both you and for your family.
-Smith Jones understands how disruptive a motorcycle accident can be, and that is why we are here to help you make it right.
+Motorcycle Accident Claim Experts Smith Jones Solicitors understand how disruptive an accident can be, and that is why we are here to help you make it right.

-Our expert team of friendly solicitors specialise in nothing but personal injury and illness claims.
+Our expert team of friendly solicitors specialise in nothing but personal injury claims & in many cases, they are under a no win no fee agreement.
 We are accredited by The Law Society and have advised thousands of clients in relation to motorbike accident claims.
 You can call us on our Freephone helpline 0800 195 95 90 for a no obligation appraisal of your claim.

 By instructing us to act on your behalf, we will also work to ensure that you receive compensation for any associated medical expenses, lost income, lost potential income and other related expenses that you incur as a result of being involved in an accident.
 We will also work to ensure that you receive the best possible care and rehabilitation for the injuries that you have sustained.

-We, of course, understand that some road accidents have tragic consequences and you may be acting on someone else’s behalf.
-If someone close to you has been the tragic victim of a fatal accident on the road or has suffered serious injuries, we can support you when making a claim on their behalf.
+We, of course, understand that when it comes to bikers, some road accidents can have tragic consequences and you may be acting on someone else’s behalf.
+If someone close to you has been the tragic victim of a fatal bike accident on the road or has suffered serious injuries, we can support you when making a claim on their behalf.
 We will always act in a highly sensitive, compassionate and professional manner.

 “Motorcycle accidents can often be particularly tragic as they can see otherwise fit and active people suffering from devastating injuries.
 I have dealt with very many serious motorcycle claims in the 30 years or more I have been specialising in this area of work.
 Unfortunately, liability can often be disputed.
 However, at Smith Jones you will get the highest possible level of expertise and commitment on your side.